DamoM73/digital-solutions-text-2025/content/07_python/08_json.md

-# Working with JSON amd XML
+# Working with JSON and XML

 :::{dropdown} Learning Goals
 By the end of this section you will: